-Equinox Gold and its non-U.S. subsidiaries were each a passive foreign investment company during the taxable year beginning on January 1, 2017 and ending on December 31, 2017.
-Equinox Gold’s PFIC Annual Information Statement provides additional information for U.S. shareholders.
-Equinox Gold has also prepared a Trek Mining PFIC Information Statement for 2016, a Luna Gold PFIC Annual Information Statement for individuals who were Luna Gold shareholders in 2016, a NewCastle Gold PFIC Annual Information Statement for individuals who were NewCastle Gold shareholders in 2016, and an Anfield Gold PFIC Annual Information Statement for individuals who were Anfield Gold shareholders in 2016.
+Equinox Gold and its non-U.S. subsidiaries were each a passive foreign investment company during the taxable year beginning on January 1, 2018 and ending on December 31, 2018.
+Equinox Gold’s PFIC Annual Information Statement for 2018 provides additional information for U.S. shareholders.
+Equinox Gold has also prepared an Equinox Gold PFIC Information Statement for 2017, a Trek Mining PFIC Information Statement for 2016, a Luna Gold PFIC Annual Information Statement for individuals who were Luna Gold shareholders in 2016, a NewCastle Gold PFIC Annual Information Statement for individuals who were NewCastle Gold shareholders in 2016, and an Anfield Gold PFIC Annual Information Statement for individuals who were Anfield Gold shareholders in 2016.

 Exemption to allow the sale of Equinox Gold securities